Wissance/wstester/README.md

 ## Description

-A simple utility for testing websocket interaction with servers written on pure JS and HTML, NO npm and dances.
+A simple utility for testing websocket interaction with servers written on pure JS and HTML, NO npm and dancing with a tambourine.
 Current

 ## How to use